-, business, the Bank has considered information technology risk as an independent risk. a) Views of Board of Directors on system to reduce Operational Risk; The policy for operational risks including internal control and compliance risk is approved by the Board in line with the relevant guidelines of Bangladesh Bank.
+bus business, the Bank has considered information technology risk as an independent risk. a) Views of Board of Directors on system to reduce Operational Risk; The policy for operational risks including internal control and compliance risk is approved by the Board in line with the relevant guidelines of Bangladesh Bank.
 Audit Committee of the Board directly oversees the activities of Internal Control and Compliance Division to protect against all operational risks.
 As a part of continuous surveillance, the Senior Management Team (SMT), Risk Management Division regularly reviews different aspects of operational risk.
 The analytical assessment was reported to the Board/Risk Management Committee/Audit Committee of the Bank for review and formulating appropriate policies, tools & techniques for mitigating operational risk. b) Performance gap of executives and staffs; The Bank identifies the loop holes among the effectiveness of the employees and executives, these loop holes are removed by arranging appropriate training programs, offering competitive packages and providing best working environment.
 In this process, the Bank kept the performance gap of executives and staffs to a minimum level.

 c) Potential external event; No potential external event is expected to expose the Bank to significant operational risk.
-The Bank has a separate Operational Risk Policy addressing specific issues involving Operational Risk. d) Policies and processes for mitigating operational risk; Operational Risk is inherent in every business organization and covers a wide spectrum of issues.
-In order to mitigate this, internal control and internal audit systems are used as the primary means.
-NCC Bank Limited manages this risk through a control based environment in which processes are documented, authorization is independent and transactions are reconciled and monitored.
-This is supported by an independent program of periodic reviews undertaken by internal audit, and by monitoring external operational risk events, which ensure that the bank stays in line with industry best practice and takes account of lessons learned from publicized operational failures within the financial services industry.
-NCC Bank Limited has operational risk management process which explains how the bank manages its operational risk by identifying, assessing, monitoring, controlling and mitigating the risk, rectifying operational risk events, and implementing any additional procedures required for compliance with Bangladesh Bank's requirements.
-Operational risk management responsibility is assigned to different level of management within the business operation.
-Information systems are used to record the identification and assessment of operational risks and to generate appropriate regular management reporting.
-Risk assessment incorporates a regular review of identified risks to monitor significant changes. e) Approach for calculating capital charge for operational risk; Basic Indicator Approach is used to measure Operational Risk where capital charge is 15% on last three years average positive gross income of the Bank.
-Quantitative Disclosures

-Capital Charges for Operational Risk BDT in crore Basis Operational Risk 2021 2022 2023 Capital · Charge Solo Gross Income 1,479.52 1,186.55 1,204.73 193.54 Consolidated Gross Income 1,571.78 1,194.75 1,161.87 196.42
+The Bank has a separate Operational Risk Policy addressing specific issues involving Operational Risk. d) Policies and processes for mitigating operational risk; Operational Risk is inherent in every business organization and convide spectrum of issues.
+In order to mitigate this, internal control internal audit systems are used as the primary means.
+NCC Bark manages this risk through a control based environment in processes are documented, authorization is independent transactions are reconciled and monitored.
+This is supported independent program of periodic reviews undertaken by internal and by monitoring external operational risk events, which ensure the bank stays in line with industry best practice and takes acconclessons learned from publicized operational failures within the firservices industry.
+NCC Bank PLC has operational risk manage process which explains how the bank manages its operational ridentifying, assessing, monitoring, controlling and mitigating the rectifying operational risk events, and implementing any add procedures required for compliance with Bangladesh requirements.
+Operational risk management responsibility is assigned different level of management within the business operational risks and to generate appropriate remanagement reporting.
+Risk assessment incorporates a regular management reporting.
+Risk assessment incorporates a regular management reporting. ans.
+NCC Bank PLC ronment in which independent and supported by an by internal audit, which ensure that d takes account of within the financial risk management operational risk by mitigating the risk, ing any additional angladesh Bank's bility is assigned to usiness operation. identification and ppropriate regular e) Approach for calculating capital charge for operational risk; capital charge is 15% on last three years average positive gross income Quantitative Disclosures Capital Charges for Operat ional Risk BDT in crore perational Risk 2022 2023 2024 Capital Charge 9 ross Income 1,186.55 1,204.73 1,621.00 200.61 - ross Income 1,194.75 1,161.87 1646.00 200.12 , ,